Note: This information is specific to DotImage at the time it was written and may change slightly in future versions.

 The TesseractEngine requires its resource files to be pointed at by an environment variable "TESSDATA_PREFIX".
 Install the "tessdata" folder to a location on the deployment machine and then in your project set the environment variable to the absolute path of "tessdata's" parent folder.
 You can use this call to accomplish this:

-Once downloaded, you can unzip (it will create a folder called RecoStar with a 5.0 subdirectory and place several files and foders under there) and place the entire RecoStar folder into the default location ( C:\Program Files (x86)\Atalasoft\DotImage 10.0\bin\OCRResources\ )
+Once downloaded, you can unzip (it will create a folder called RecoStar with a 7.2 (new as of 10.6.1 and newer... for older versions it will be 5.0) subdirectory and place several files and foders under there) and place the entire RecoStar folder into the default location ( C:\Program Files (x86)\Atalasoft\DotImage 10.x\bin\OCRResources\ )

 You'll need a RecoStar Loader as well: